Fence-UCSC/Storefront/testing/LoginUnitTest.md

 Tests performed by *Harjyot Bal*

-### Test 1: $Shows create new user functionality using google account
+### Test 1: Shows create new user functionality using google account
 1. Allows you to select google account rather it would be using gmail domain or ucsc.edu domain
 2. Displays name of the user from the google account
 3. Allows you to only edit your content